Where is your Liver located and What does It do? Is Life worth living? It all depends on the Liver

 - Superlatively high in chlorophyll, leafy greens throws toxins out of the body.
 One of the most robust natural cleansers; eat them raw, lightly cooked or in juice form

-Other interesting things about your liver
+Other interesting things about the liver

 - This gland has an extraordinary ability to reproduce or regenerate itself.
 For instance, after the damage it soon regenerates in an effort to restore its functions.